josephswpark/josephswpark/README.md

  </h2>

 <div>
 I am a full-stack Software Engineer located in Orange County, California.
-I love that I get challenged everyday to learn new things and for my brain to stimulated with logical and critical thinking in problem solving!
-I am learning that there is sooo much more to learn as I learn and practice coding 😱.
+I love that I get challenged everyday to learn new things and for my brain to be stimulated with logical and critical thinking in problem solving!
+I enjoy the fact that there is sooo much more to learn as I code 😱.
 </div>
 <br/>
 <div>